sysdevploit/sysdevploit.github.io/_posts/2019-04-04-encryptCTF-repeaaaaaat.md

 [+] Decoded from Base64 : https://www.youtube.com/watch?v=5rAOyh7YmEc
 ```

 It seems to be a YouTube video with nothing important...
-RABBIT HOLE
+RABBIT HOLE!

 Proceed with the next base64 achieved on the home page.